ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/Mouse.rst

-touchscreen, but still be able to handle the hover events when using a mouse, and at the same time doesn't want to stop the mouse and touch events from propagating to items underneath the `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__ which handles the hovering.
-The following is an example of how that functionaly can be
+touchscreen, but still be able to handle the hover events when using a mouse, and at the same time doesn't want to stop the mouse and touch events from propagating to items underneath the :ref:`MouseArea <sdk_qtquick_mousearea>` which handles the hovering.
+The following is an example of how that functionaly can be implemented:
-implemented:

 .. code:: qml